 PRP has many clinical applications:

 - Bone grafting for dental implants.
-This includes onlay and inlay grafts, sinus lift procedures, ridge augmentation procedures, and closure of cleft lip and palate defects.
+This includes onlay and inlay grafts, tooth extraction, sinus lift procedures, ridge augmentation procedures, and closure of cleft lip and palate defects.

 - Repair of bone defects created by removal of teeth or small cysts.